Steveunouss/Steveunouss/README.md

 ### Hi there, I'm Steven

-- I’m interested in Backend Development, DevOps and Blockchain Development.
+- I’m interested in distributed systems, data structures and microservices architecture.
-- I’m currently working with Java, JavaScript, Python and on IaC with a Terraform focus in AWS.
+- I’m currently working with Vuejs (Typescript), Golang, Python.
+Using AWS and Terraform to write infrastructure as code.
-- You can reach me on my email: stevenloue9@gmail.com

 ### Let's connect
 <a href="https://www.linkedin.com/in/steveunouss/" target="_blank">